sbshaun/automation-scrpt/README.md

-# us visa reschedule bot
+Reschedule for US visa appointment